sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 .. note::

-    Most of Spiff's task specifications contain this extension.
-We also use it to display information along with forms, and for several event types.
+    Most of Spiff's task specifications contain this extension, not just Manual Tasks.
+We also use it to display information along with forms, and about certain events.